Why Was Ted Bundy Sentenced to Death?

 When asked how his path to violence began, Bundy equivocated a bit, but said he grew up in a "fine, solid Christian home" where he experienced no abuse.
 He said he took full responsibility for the crimes he had committed, but also blamed his sick tendencies on a long-held pornography addiction (he'd started out watching softcore porn but his preferences began escalating to more violent types).

-But what about his wife, Boone, and young daughter, Rose?
-After Bundy confessed to more murders while in prison, Boone stopped visiting him and moved to Washington with their daughter.
+After Bundy confessed to more murders while in prison, Boone's wife stopped visiting him and moved to Washington with their daughter Rose.
 They divorced prior to his execution and they had no contact after that.

 Hundreds of onlookers had gathered across the street in gleeful anticipation of the notorious killer's death.
 They milled around in a field drinking coffee and beer and eating donuts, according to the Orlando Sentinel.
 It was a carnival-like atmosphere, replete with chanting, singing, beer-swilling, sign-waving, cheering and fireworks.
 People even sold commemorative "Fry-Day" T-shirts.
 Others wore shirts that said, "Burn Bundy" and "Toast Ted."
 One spectator held up a bedsheet on which he wrote, "I Like My Ted Well Done."